michaeljr007/portfolio-blog-automation/posts/10-Countries-Where-Life-Feels-Like-a-Cozy-Dream-(Best-Standard-of-Living-Ranked!).md

 ## 🇩🇰 3.
 Denmark

-Home of **“hygge”** — the Danish concept of cozy contentment that involves candles, warm blankets, and guilt-free pastries.
+Home of **“hygge”**, the Danish concept of cozy contentment that involves candles, warm blankets, and guilt-free pastries.

 - **Why it’s dreamy:** A healthy work-life balance, free healthcare, and some of the happiest people on earth (literally, per the UN reports).
 - Basically, if stress is your toxic ex, Denmark is your supportive rebound.